-Additionally, it could be pretty dry out there in some of the hottest countries in the world in which we served (lacking simple vegetation), and with few signs of life during the day but for a lone camel or two ambling across the barren landscape.
-So we passed our time during the unbearable heat of the afternoons talking about Srila Prabhupada, and those exchanges have stayed with me until this day, some 30 years later.
-Unfortunately, since that time, our dear friend Tribhuvanatha Prabhu has left this world physically (October, 2001), but his memory and the love of the devotees whom he touched continues to keep him very much alive in the hearts of those who knew him so dearly.
-He was a man who lived life large for Srila Prabhupada, and he'll never be forgotten for it.
+It could be pretty austere there in some of the hottest countries in the world in which we served, with few signs of life during the day but for a lone camel or two ambling across the barren landscape.
+So we passed our time during the unbearable heat of the afternoons talking about Srila Prabhupada, and those exchanges have stayed with me until this day some 35 years later.
+Unfortunately since that time, our dear friend Tribhuvanatha Prabhu has left this world physically (October, 2001), but his memory and the love of the devotees whom he touched continues to keep him very much alive in the hearts of those who knew him well.
+He was a man who lived life large for Srila Prabhupada and he'll never be forgotten for it.

 And there were more strengths.
-When Srila Prabhupada spoke with the Irish poet, Desmond O'Grady, on May 23rd, 1974 in Rome, Italy, Prabhupada remarked: "But you Irish people, you are never tired to fight.
+When Srila Prabhupada spoke with the Irish poet, Desmond O'Grady, in May of 1974 in Rome, Italy, Prabhupada remarked: "But you Irish people, you are never tired to fight."
 Desmond O'Grady replied, "No. We've been fighting for three thousand years now."
-And Prabhupada replied, "I think the fighting is going on still."
-To this end, they both had a great laugh.
-Tribhuvanatha often quoted this exchange to reinforce his natural fighting spirit that came along with his Irish birth in this lifetime.
+And Prabhupada replied, "I think the fighting is going on still" to which they both shared a good laugh.
+Tribhuvanatha often quoted this exchange to reinforce the natural fighting spirit that came along with his Irish birth in this lifetime.
 "I'm an Irish fighter," he would often say to me.
 "I was born to fight for Prabhupada."
-Of course, he realized and admitted that Prabhupada was utilizing the above example as a material one, but he took pride in using it in Prabhupada's service, even if only humorously.
+Of course, he realized and admitted that Srila Prabhupada was utilizing the above example in a material way, but he took pride in using it himself in Prabhupada's service even if only humorously.
 Tribhuvanatha was a strong and fearless man by nature, and he was always ready to fight on behalf of Srila Prabhupada at a moment's notice.
 It was his second nature.

-Tribhvanatha's choice of countries to spread Krishna Consciousness on behalf of Srila Prabhupada certainly attest to his inborn fighting spirit.
+Tribhvanatha's choice of countries in which to spread Krishna consciousness on behalf of Srila Prabhupada certainly attested to his inborn fighting spirit.
 Not content to rest on his laurels and live where he could be comfortable or glorified for past achievements in devotional service, Tribhuvanatha struck out for territories unknown and unexplored -- and often most dangerous.
-Rarely did he have enough money or facilities to ensure safe passage no matter where he chose to go, for he was happiest when he had very little, save and except his faith in the Holy Names of Krishna.
-I vividly recall so many times sitting beside him in an old delapidated van or car, just barely chugging along, as he sang his heart out with the Hare Krishna Mantra at the top of his lungs, totally ecstatic to be completely at the mercy of the Holy Names of Krishna and his complete faith in the spiritual master, Srila Prabhupada.
+Rarely did he have enough money or facilities to ensure safe passage wherever he chose to go, for he was happiest when he had very little, save and except his faith in the holy names of Krishna.
+I vividly recall so many times sitting beside him in an old delapidated van or car, just barely chugging along as he sang his heart out with the Hare Krishna mantra at the top of his lungs, ecstatic to be completely at the mercy of the holy names of Krishna and with complete faith in the spiritual master, Srila Prabhupada, in his heart of hearts.
 In fact, I often felt that Tribhuvanatha was the personification of the following verse in this age:

 yasya deva para bhaktir